 - Most insurers will require a copy of a valid (i.e. within date and stated as satisfactory) EICR. - Each EICR will detail the test results of the wiring at your property and explain in depth any recommendations indicating improvements or faults. - Any areas identified in the report are listed as coded items, either C1, C2 or C3.
-C1 being most urgent through to C3 being mainly used for recommendations and observations: - CODE 1 There is a danger present, risk of injury and immediate remedial action required - CODE 2 There is a potential danger present and urgent remedial work is required - CODE 3 The electrician may note this as an observation or may note that improvement works are required - Many insurer's require all C1, C2 and C'3 items to be completed.
-Please contact our office to discuss further.
+C1 being most urgent through to C3 being mainly used for recommendations: - CODE 1 There is a danger present, risk of injury and immediate remedial action required - CODE 2 There is a potential danger present and urgent remedial work is required - CODE 3 Improvement is recommended - Our insurer's default position is that all C1, C2 and C3 items are required to be completed.